-1. Introduction
+1 Introduction

-This DPAR provides both technical and economic information regarding possible solutions for MSM and has been prepared in accordance with the requirements of clause 5.17.4(i) of the NER.
-This DPAR represents the second stage of the consultation process in relation to the application of the RIT-D to potential credible options to address the identified need for regulatory compliance.
+This FPAR provides both technical and economic information regarding possible solutions for MSM and has been prepared in accordance with the requirements of clause 5.17.4 of the NER.
+This FPAR represents the final stage of the consultation process in relation to the application of the RIT-D to potential credible options to address the identified need for regulatory compliance.
 In preparing the RIT-D, Essential Energy is required to consider reasonable future scenarios.
-Essential Energy has, in good faith, included detail where practical while maintaining necessary customer confidentiality.
+Essential Energy has, in good faith, included as detail where practical while maintaining necessary customer confidentiality.

-1.1 Structure of the Report
+1.1 The Role of this Final Report